Good Little Girls (novel)

 Les petites filles modèles (English: Good Little Girls) is a novel for children by the Countess of Ségur first published in May 1858.
-It is the second book of a trilogy (called the Fleurville Trilogy on goodreads), with Sophie's Misfortunes (1858) and Les vacances (English: The Holidays) (1859).
+It is the second book of a trilogy (sometimes called the Fleurville Trilogy), with Sophie's Misfortunes (1858) and Les vacances (English: The Holidays) (1859).
 Hachette was still selling 20 000 copies of this novel at the beginning of the 21st century.

 Quote

 In the introduction, the Countess of Ségur writes:

 “My two little girls are no creation, they really exist : they are portraits; the proof of this lies in their imperfections.
 They have flaws, light shadows which emphasize the charm of their portraits and prove the existence of their models.
 Camille and Madeleine are a reality which can be confirmed by anyone who knows the author.”

 The author's granddaughters were named Camille and Madeleine de Malaret.
 Their graves can be found in a little graveyard at Saint-Sernin-des-Rais, in Verfeil.